 Unlike most other on-demand streaming services, Apple TV+ doesn’t carry any content from outside sources, only exclusive original TV shows and movies.
 Apple TV+’s curated library is about quality over quantity.

-Thanks to the recent addition of live sports (Friday Night Baseball), Apple TV+ has a little something for everybody: dramas, comedies, documentaries, kids’ shows, and even a triple-Oscar-winning movie (CODA).
+Thanks to the addition of live sports (Friday Night Baseball and Major League Soccer), Apple TV+ has a little something for everybody: dramas, comedies, documentaries, kids’ shows, and even a triple-Oscar-winning movie (CODA).
 There’s more to Apple TV+ than just Ted Lasso—let’s look at a few of our favorites.

 Ted Lasso | Comedy

 Believe the hype—Ted Lasso really is that good.
 The unlikely story of an American college football coach (Jason Sudeikis) who’s recruited to rehab a failing British soccer team sounds like a single-joke setup, but Ted Lasso is a huge-hearted jolt of cheer and camaraderie with a fantastic cast of characters.
 The Emmy-winning show also isn’t overstaying its welcome, as the upcoming third season of Ted Lasso will be its last—time to jump in and see what the kerfuffle is about, mate.

 On the opposite end of the feel-good spectrum, the Ben Stiller–produced Severance is some of the most uneasy viewing you’ll ever happily binge-watch.
 Workers in a mysterious office space (including Adam Scott and John Turturro) have their memories of the outside world erased when they clock in, then their work consciousnesses are deleted when they clock out.
 Eventually, this extreme work/life “balance” gets complicated in the wildest ways.

 The Morning Show | Drama